AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/end-to-end-notebook-workflow.md

 ### Train a propensity model {#train-a-propensity-model}

 This notebook illustrates training a propensity model.
-It assumes Databricks ML as your ML environment, but is written generically (i.e. without heavy use of Databricks-specific features/APIs) so that it can be adapted to other platforms.
+It assumes Databricks ML as your ML environment, but is written generically (that is, without heavy use of Databricks-specific features/APIs) so that it can be adapted to other platforms.

 ### Score the propensity model